gliderlabs/docker-consul/README.md

 #### Running real Consul cluster in a production environment

-Setting up a real cluster on separate hosts is very similar to our single host cluster setup process.
-However, we're going to pass the `-advertise` flag with the machine's external IP.
-This should be on a private network otherwise more advanced encryption is needed.
-You'll also need to publish all the ports to this interface, including the internal Consul ports (8300, 8301, 8302).
+Setting up a real cluster on separate hosts is very similar to our single host cluster setup process, but with a few differences:

+ * We assume it's going to use a private network between hosts.
+Each host should have an IP on this private network
+ * We're going to pass this private IP to Consul via the `-advertise` flag
+ * We're going to publish all ports, including the internal Consul ports (8300, 8301, 8302), specifically to this IP
+ * We set up a volume mount at `/data` for disk persistence.
+As an example, we'll bind mount `/mnt` on the host

 Assuming we're on a host with a private IP of 10.0.1.1, we can start the first host agent:

-	$ docker run -d -h node1 \
+	$ docker run -d -h node1 -v /mnt:/data \
 		-p 10.0.1.1:8300:8300 \
 		-p 10.0.1.1:8301:8301 \
 		-p 10.0.1.1:8302:8302 \